Norse settlements in Greenland: Emigration

 Archaeological excavations by Danish scientists (2013) revealed that the Grænlendingar people had adapted well to the worsening climate by switching to seal fishing.
-Seals made up to 80 percent of their diet.
+Seals made up up to 80 percent of their diet.
 The herds of cattle were replaced by more frugal goats and sheep.
 The abandonment of the settlements was due to several factors: The abandonment of the traditional way of life in favour of that of the Inuit weakened the identity of the settlers.
 Walrus teeth and seal skins were hardly in demand anymore; as a result, hardly any merchant ships came to the island with urgently needed timber and iron tools.
 Many young and strong residents left Greenland until the settlements were finally abandoned, apparently in a planned manner.
 The Black Death and rural exodus severely depopulated large parts of Iceland and Norway, so that sufficient better settlement land was available for the emigrants.
 Arneborg also suggests that worsening climatic and economical circumstances caused them to migrate to Iceland or Scandinavia.